Losing a loved one for any reason is upsetting, but you could be even more devastated when that person was the victim of a fatal accident.

 - Many others.

-How do I prove a wrongful death case?
+How do I prove an Illinois wrongful death case?

 While the circumstances of your loved one’s death are unique, many fatal incidents are based upon the legal concept of negligence.
 In this type of wrongful death claim, you must prove: